Habacef/Proximity-Ligation-Assay-analysis/README.md

 NOTE: In case your fluorescence images were saved in splitted color-channels (one channel per image), run the "MacroToMakeIMagesOne" macro before the procedure, or adjust the "Analyse-PLA" macro to retrieve multiple single-channel images as an input.

 Thats it, Enjoy =)

+Please cite in case you publish using a script from here.